threeport/user-docs/docs/sdk/sdk-intro.md

    built-in utilities and makes it available for testing and feedback.

 > Organizations that support open source and community engagement can make their
-> extensions publicly available in the case they may be applicable to other use
+> extensions publicly available in case they may be applicable to other use
 > cases.

 ## Coming Soon